sshreyas999/Neural-Network-Implementation/README.md

 2. The **NeuralNet** class is responsible for learning using a given activation function (sigmoid, tanh, or ReLu), and an added optimization of RMSProp.
 It performs all the computations for learning and also calculates and stores metrics.

 3. The **modelComparer** class takes in different sets of parameters and trains the model repeatedly.
 It stores all the metrics so that we can compare and take a look at which model is the best.
 The code for this has also been commented out since it takes a while to run.
-The results are included in the log file.
+The results are included in the report.
+There is an option to write the different model metrics to an excel file.
+An example can be found [here](https://github.com/sshreyas999/Neural-Network-Implementation/blob/main/modelComparision.xlsx).

 ## Dataset